Tarmean/Gistory.vim/README.md

 - past & me
 - past & you

 The opened files are named accordingly.
-Note that this runs whitespace normalization, so formatting, empty lines, and trailing whitespace will likely be gone after merging.
+Note that this runs whitespace normalization, empty lines and trailing whitespace will likely be gone after merging and formatters may be run.

 `ThreeWayMerge!` replaces the workspace buffer by the common ancestor, allowing quick merging with diffput and diffget.